How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 Should I Sell or Keep my HDB Flat when buying a Condo? - 3 Things to consider

-Once you have made the decision that you intend to upgrade to a condominium, you may begin to ponder as to whether your old flat should still be kept or sold.
-While everyone will have different circumstances, this article provides you with a few prompts on which decision you should make with regard to your HDB flat.
+Once you have decided to upgrade to a condominium, you may begin to ponder whether your old flat should be kept or sold.
+While everyone's circumstances differ, this section provides a few prompts on which decision you should make with regard to your HDB flat.

 1. Current Financial Situation

-When you have made the decision that you intend to upgrade to a condominium, the most important question you have to ask yourself is if you have the means of purchasing the condominium without considering having to sell your current HDB flat.
-If the answer to that is yes, you are open to the option of choosing to keep your HDB flat.
-But if you answered no, then perhaps you should think about selling your HDB flat because you do not want to be in a great deal of debt as you keep your old apartment.
-On top of that, what are some purchases you will be making in the near future, perhaps maybe funding your child’s education?
-In addition, you should consider your monthly income as it determines the loan that you are able to take from the bank, and the amount in your CPF alongside how much of it you can actually use is crucial.
-These factors will be considered later in the guide under ‘Financial Considerations for your Condominium Purchase’.
+When you have made the decision to upgrade to a condominium, the most important question you have to ask yourself is whether you have the means of purchasing the condominium without having to sell your current HDB flat.
+If the answer is yes, you are open to the option of keeping your HDB flat, but remember that keeping it makes the condo a second property and triggers the 20% ABSD discussed above.
+If you answered no, then selling your HDB flat first is usually the sensible route, both to fund the purchase and to avoid ABSD entirely.
+On top of that, what major purchases will you be making in the near future, perhaps funding your child's education?
+You should also consider your monthly income, as it determines the loan you can take from the bank, and the amount in your CPF alongside how much of it you can actually use.
+These factors are considered later in the guide under 'Financial Considerations for your Condominium Purchase'.

 2. Remaining lease of HDB flat

-It is no secret that as HDBs become older, they start to slowly depreciate and the demand for it falls.
-As such, it is important to consider how long these flats will be under your name until they are returned to HDB.
-If you own a relatively new flat, which has been upgraded and the amenities around are in pristine condition, you can continue to keep your flat if you choose to.
-However, if you have been living there for a long time, you should perhaps start to consider putting it up for sale.
+It is no secret that as HDBs become older, they start to slowly depreciate and demand for them falls.
+As such, it is important to consider how many years are left on your flat's lease before it returns to HDB.
+If you own a relatively new flat that has been upgraded and the amenities around it are in good condition, you can continue to keep your flat if you choose to.
+However, if you have been living there for a long time, you should perhaps start to consider putting it up for sale, because the older the flat, the harder it becomes to use CPF and bank financing against it for any future buyer.

 3. Location of HDB flat

-If you are looking to keep your HDB flat for the sake of renting it out and earning passive income from it, you have to ensure that your flat is situated in a popular area.
-Renters are more drawn to renting flats at areas near their workplace or schools, because it may be the reason why they are looking to rent a flat in the first place.
-Consider how desirable is the location of your HDB flat, by listing out the facilities nearby such as transportation, shopping centres, hawker centres and recreational areas such as parks.
+If you are looking to keep your HDB flat for the sake of renting it out and earning rental income, you have to ensure that your flat is situated in a desirable area.
+Renters are more drawn to flats near their workplace or schools, because that is often the reason they are renting in the first place.
+Consider how desirable the location of your HDB flat is by listing out the facilities nearby such as transportation, shopping centres, hawker centres and recreational areas such as parks.
+Bear in mind that HDB rents softened in late 2025 and vacancy sat at around 6%, so do not assume the strong rental returns seen during the 2022 to 2023 surge will repeat.

-These are a few factors that you may consider when deciding on keeping or selling your HDB flat.
-Ultimately, your finances will show if you have the means to do so.
-But even then, the value of the HDB flat in the long term should also be taken into consideration.
+These are a few factors you may consider when deciding on keeping or selling your HDB flat.
+Ultimately, your finances will show whether you have the means to do so.
+But even then, the long-term value of the HDB flat should also be taken into consideration.

 Selling your HDB Flat